cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 ## Step 4: Upload the configuration to kubernetes
 Run `kubectl create configmap nginxconf --from-file=<path/to/your/>default.conf` to create a configMap resource with the corresponding content from default.conf.

-Verify the configmap exists with `kubectl get configmap`
+Verify the configmap exists with `kubectl get configmap`.

 ## Step 5: Combine everything into a deployment
 Now it is time to combine the persistentVolumeClaim, secret and configMap in a new deployment.
+As a result nignx should display the custom index.html page, serve http traffic on port 80 and https on port 443.
 In order for new the setup to work, use `app: nginx-https` as label/selector for the "secured" nginx.

 Complete the snippet below by inserting the missing parts (look for `???` blocks):